Jenny-Jiani/Jenny-Jiani.github.io/programming/cplusplus/user-guide.md

 ---
 layout: default-layout
 title: Dynamsoft Barcode Reader for C++ - User Guide
-description: This is the user guide of Dynamsoft Barcode Reader for C++ Language.
 keywords: user guide, c++
 needAutoGenerateSidebar: true
-needGenerateH3Content: false
-noTitleIndex: true
+needGenerateH3Content: true
 ---

-# User Guide for C++ Language
+# User Guide for Windows Edition - C++

 ## System Requirements

 - Operating systems:
+   - Windows 7, 8, 10.
-   - Windows: 7, 8, 10, 2003, 2008, 2008 R2, 2012;
+   - Windows Server 2003, 2008, 2008 R2, 2012.

-   - Linux x64: Ubuntu 14.04.4+ LTS, Debian 8+, etc;
-   - Linux arm 32bit;
-   - Linux arm 64bit (contact us to get the SDK);
-   - macOS 64bit: 10.12+ (contact us to get the SDK).
+- Environment: Visual Studio 2008 and above.

 &nbsp;

 ## Installation

-You can download Dynamsoft Barcode Reader SDK from the [Dynamsoft website](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx) and run the setup program.
+To install Dynamsoft Barcode Reader Windows Edition on your development machine, you can download the SDK from the [Dynamsoft website](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx) and run the setup program.
 The trial installer includes a free trial license valid for 30 days.

 After installation, you can find samples for supported platforms in the **Samples** folder under the installation folder.